Joyce1Name: Mark Joyce

 Main Tour

-Having qualified for the Challenge Tour (now the PIOS) in 2003, he won an event during the the 2005/6 season his way to fifth place which earned him a crack at the main tour the following year.
-While his debut season on the main tour was largely unspectacular, a run to the third qualifying round of the season-ending World Championship, (thanks in part to the retirement of Robin Hull), gave him enough points to just cling on to his main tour place as the eighth best player on the one year rankings who finished out of the top 64.
+Having qualified for the Challenge Tour in 2003, Mark won an event during the the 2005/6 season on his way to a fifth place finish which earned him a crack at the main tour the following year.
+While his début season on the main tour was largely unspectacular, a run to the third qualifying round of the season-ending World Championship, (thanks in part to the retirement of Robin Hull), gave him enough points to just cling on to his main tour place as the eighth best player on the one year rankings who finished out of the top 64.

 Joyce